Asteroid Drift Inefy interactive lab / Vector run

 Asteroid Drift

-An arcade loop needs low-latency input and readable state; I built a Canvas/JavaScript Asteroids-style demo with thrust, rotation, shooting, shields, randomized spawning, collision checks, waves, scoring, and touch controls.
+Canvas Asteroids-style loop with thrust, rotation, shooting, shields, randomized spawns, collisions, waves, scoring, and touch controls.

 • Canvas vector rendering